remyr1996/PuppyTalk/README.md

 - Download and install autohotkey (1.1.33+): [Lastest AutoHotkey version](https://www.autohotkey.com/download/ahk-install.exe)
 - Clone or fork this github repository to retrieve it on your environment, or directly download the sources.
 - The project is configured to be easily compiled with the "Compile with Options" context menu from [Compile AHK](https://github.com/mercury233/compile-ahk), which allow for an easy customization of the .exe, like its version, icons...
-- It is still possible to run the script through "Bambi Dumbtalk Script.ahk"
+- It is still possible to run the script through "PuppyTalk Script.ahk"

 ## Configuration